-The only other noteworth information is the 36 cm depth of the body and the 45 kg weight (more on this later).
+The only other noteworthy information is the 36 cm depth of the body and the 45 kg weight (more on this later).

-A sprinkling of cable ties reduce the chances of things moving around and shorting out.
+A sprinkling of cable ties reduces the chances of things moving around and shorting out.

 (And make for better photos...)